reltonfidelisdev/basic-rest-api-node-express/README.md

 delete /game/id (integer) remove game

-all datas is returned in json format with equivalent HTTP Status code
+# All data is returned in json format with the http status code equivalent to the response type.